A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Verification and validation of the ELAS simulator

 \section{Verification and validation of the ELAS simulator}

-We have described the design and the modules of the ELAS simulator in Sections \ref{sec:design} and \ref{sec:modules}.
+We have described the design and the modules of the ELAS simulator in Sections \ref{sec:elasdesign} and \ref{sec:elasmodules}.
 In this section, we describe our efforts to ensure that the ELAS simulator adequately represents ELAS.
-For this, we distinguish between model \emph{verification}, which are efforts taken to identify coding errors in the software, and model \emph{validation}, which are efforts to assess whether simulated outcomes closely approximate actual outcomes of ET liver allocation (see \cite{carsonModelVerificationValidation2002} for a discussion of model verification / validation).
+For this, we distinguish between model \emph{verification}, which refers to efforts taken to identify coding errors in the software, and model \emph{validation}, which refers to efforts to assess whether simulated outcomes closely approximate actual outcomes of Eurotransplant liver allocation.
+For a general discussion of model verification and model validation, we refer to Carson \citep{carsonVerificationValidationConsultants1989}.